NodeGuy/channel/README.md

 Create a channel with `Channel()`.

-To send an value to a channel, use `push`.
-To receive an value from a channel, use `shift`.
-Always precede the method calls with `await`:
+To send a value to a channel use `push`.
+To receive a value from a channel use `shift`.
+Always precede the method calls with `await`.
+Close the channel when there are no more values to push.

 ```JavaScript
 const assert = require(`assert`)